gbv/paia/paia.md

 The response format is a JSON structure as defined in section 5.1 (successful response) and section 5.2 (error response) of OAuth 2.0.
-The PAIA auth server may grant different scopes than requested for, for instance if the account of a patron has expired, so the patron should not be allowed to request and renew new documents.
+The PAIA auth server MAY grant different scopes than requested for, for instance if the account of a patron has expired, so the patron should not be allowed to request and renew new documents.